If you’re looking for something fun and creative that’ll help you save some money, why not consider making your own Christmas gifts this year?

 Infusing oil is really straightforward and can be done in just a few simple steps.
 Have a watch of the video below to see how it’s done.
 To store your infused oil, you’ll need some empty glass bottles (which will need to be sterilised – you can find out how to do this here).

-You could either save empty bottles that once stored things like alcohol or vinegar, or you could pick up some glass bottles on Amazon.
-If you want to add a special touch to your oil bottle, consider adding a bow around the neck before giving them to your giftee!
+You could either save empty bottles that once stored things like alcohol or vinegar or pick up some glass bottles on Amazon.
+If you want to add a special touch to your oil bottle, consider adding a bow around the neck before giving it to your giftee!

 4. Snow globe

-Snow globes can make beautiful gifts and are surprisingly quick, easy, and inexpensive to make.
-It’s up to you to decide what you want to feature in your glass bubble – you might want to stick with something Christmassy like a reindeer or a Christmas tree, and fill your globe with white beads to look like snow.
+Snow globes can make beautiful homemade Christmas gifts and are surprisingly quick, easy, and inexpensive to create.
+It’s up to you to decide what you want to feature in your glass bubble.
+For example, might want to stick with something classically festive like a reindeer or a Christmas tree and fill your globe with white beads to look like snow.

-Or, if you’d like to make a gift that someone can enjoy year-round, you could include something like an animal, a cartoon character, or a famous landmark, and fill your globe with glitter or multi-coloured beads.
+Or, if you’d like to make a gift someone can enjoy year-round, you could include something like an animal, cartoon character, or famous landmark, and fill your globe with glitter or multi-coloured beads.

-Hobbycraft has a useful guide that’ll talk you through the process of how to make a snow globe – and you can also pick up your materials (such as a globe, white beads, and your chosen centrepiece) from there too.
-Alternatively, you could buy these on Amazon.
+Hobbycraft has a useful guide that’ll talk you through the process of how to make a snow globe – and you can also pick up materials (such as a globe, white beads, and your chosen centrepiece) from there too.
+Alternatively, you could buy a snow globe-making kit on Amazon.
 If you want to make use of what you have at home and save some cash, consider using an empty jar.

 5. Macrame plant holder

-Macrame plant holders are becoming a popular way to hang houseplants.
+Macrame plant holders are becoming a popular way to hang houseplants – and they’re great Christmas gift ideas.

-Simple yet stylish, these plant holders are quick and easy to make and will be appreciated by plant lovers who are running out of windowsill space for their plants, or who like finding interesting new ways to display them.
+Simple yet stylish, these plant holders are quick and easy to make.
+They’re ideal for plant lovers who are running out of windowsill space or like finding interesting new ways to display their leafy friends.

-To find out how to start crafting your own macrame plant holder, watch the video below.
+To find out how to start crafting these macrame plant holders, watch the video below.
 All you need to get started is some cotton cord and a brass ring, which you can pick up for a few pounds on Amazon.

 6. Soap

-Soap is one of those things that we all need and tend to appreciate, but that we usually don’t consider making ourselves.
-However, making your own soap can give you greater control over what goes into it – and designing it can be a lot of fun!
+Soap is one of those things we all need and appreciate but don’t consider making ourselves.
+However, making soap can give you greater control over what goes into it – and designing it can be a lot of fun!

-You can get everything you need to make soap from Amazon or Hobbycraft, including the soap base, moulds and dyes.
-Just be sure to take care when melting and pouring your soap base, as it gets extremely hot.
+You can get everything you need to make soap from Amazon or Hobbycraft, including the soap base, moulds, and dyes.
+Just be sure to take care when melting and pouring your soap base, as it can get very hot.

 7. Jam, chutney, or marmalade

-Jams, chutneys, and marmalades are traditional Christmas gifts and make a great accompaniment to things like meat, cheese, and bread – which many of us eat lots of over the holiday period.
+Jams, chutneys, and marmalades are traditional Christmas gifts.
+They’re a great accompaniment to things like meat, cheese, and bread – which many of us eat lots of over the holidays.

-If you want to make your loved one a really unique gift, you could try making them a jam, chutney, or marmalade that has an unusual flavour – one that perhaps they wouldn’t typically find in the shops.
+If you want to make your loved one a really unique gift, you could try making them a jam, chutney, or marmalade with an unusual flavour – one they wouldn’t typically find in the shops.
 Why not try grapefruit marmalade, rhubarb and date chutney, or pear and ginger preserve?

-To save money, it’s worth keeping hold of empty condiment jars throughout the year so that you can use them to store your homemade jam, chutney, or marmalade.
-Great British Chefs has a useful guide which will show you how to sterilise them first.
+To save money, it’s worth keeping hold of empty condiment jars throughout the year so you can use them to store your homemade jam, chutney, or marmalade.
+Great British Chefs has a useful guide that’ll show you how to sterilise them first.

 8. Cosy blanket

-Blankets are great gifts for anyone who enjoys getting cosy in the winter – or for anyone that appreciates having a nice blanket or throw draped over their sofa.
-If a blanket is particularly intricate (for example, a patchwork quilt), some people might also choose to use them as wall art.
+Blankets are great gifts for anyone who enjoys getting cosy in the winter – or for anyone who appreciates having a nice blanket or throw draped over their sofa.
+If a blanket is particularly intricate (for example, a patchwork quilt), some people might also use them as wall art.

-If you fancy trying something a bit different, you could also try hand knitting a blanket, which requires no needles at all.
+If you fancy trying something a bit different, you could also give hand-knitting a blanket a go, which requires no needles at all.
 You just need your hands, some jumbo yarn, and a few hours.
 Have a watch of the video below to see how it’s done!

 9. Bath bombs

-Not only is it entertaining to watch them fizzing away once they’ve been dropped in the water, but they usually smell great and can add things like essential oils, moisturisers, and colourants to the water.
+Not only is it entertaining to watch them fizzing away once they’re dropped into water, but they usually smell great and can add things like essential oils, moisturisers, and colourants to your bath.

 10. Personalised doormat

-Perhaps you know someone who has recently moved into a new home or appreciates household gifts with a difference.
-If so, you could consider giving them their very own personalised doormat.
+Perhaps you know someone who’s recently moved into a new home or appreciates household gifts with a difference.
+If so, you could give them their very own personalised doormat.

 All you need to get started is a plain coir doormat, which you can get from Amazon.
 You’ll also need some fabric spray paint, some scissors, and a large piece of cardboard.

 Then it’s as simple as drawing your design on the card, cutting the design out to create a stencil, placing your stencil over your mat, and applying spray paint.
-You can get as creative as you like with your design – you could have lettering, pawprints, hearts, flowers, or anything else you can think of.
+You can get as creative as you like with your design.
+For example, why not have lettering, pawprints, hearts, flowers, or anything else you can think of?
 You could also use a range of different colours.

 DIY blogger, Kezzabeth, has a full tutorial of the process, which you can find here.